bitnami/charts/bitnami/thanos/README.md

 You can specify the Objstore configuration using the `objstoreConfig` parameter.

 In addition, you can also set an external Secret with the configuration file.
-This is done by setting the `existingObjstoreSecret` parameter.
+This is done by setting the `existingConfigSecret` parameter.
 Note that this will override the previous option.
-If needed you can also provide a custom Secret Key with `existingObjstoreSecretItems`, please be aware that the Path of your Secret should be `objstore.yml`.
+If needed you can also provide a custom Secret Key with `existingConfigSecretItems`, please be aware that the Path of your Secret should be `objstore.yml`.

 ### Using custom Query Service Discovery configuration